Voyage on the Great Titanic: Summary

 13-year-old Margaret Ann Brady is an orphan whose parents died when she was only 8 years old.
 Subsequently she was sent to live in an orphanage for girls, she lives a life of penury and dreams that her older brother, William, who lives in America, will someday earn enough money to send for her.
 One day, however, her fortunes take an unexpected turn for a better when a wealthy, privileged woman named Mrs. Carstairs expresses the desire for a companion for her upcoming trip to the States.
 The job, which involves simple tasks such as dressing her and walking her dog, is easy, and Margaret accepts readily.

 Within merely a few days, Margaret and Mrs. Carstairs board the Titanic, the newly built and highly glamorous liner deemed to be supposedly "unsinkable," as first-class passengers.
 There, Margaret, who has lived most of her life in destitute conditions, is enthralled by her luxurious premises.
 She quickly becomes best friends with a handsome, young steward, Robert, and their relationship gradually turns romantic, though the two are too shy to tell each other.

 All is going well, until one night, April 14, 1912, when Mrs. Carstairs and Margaret are awakened by a frantic shaking and noise.
 Robert informs them that the ship has just struck an iceberg, before advising them to put on their lifebelts.
 The two women obey and hurriedly make their way up to the deck where they discover with horror that the ship is sinking rapidly.
 Though her life is hanging in precariously on the line, Margaret is averse to leaving Robert, who is part of the crew and must remain on the ship, and runs back to him.
-Finding him sitting dejectedly alone in an vacant hallway, she attempts to persuade him to follow her.
+Finding him sitting dejectedly alone in a vacant hallway, she attempts to persuade him to follow her.
 Robert, though, replies that he can't, and the two share a long, passionate kiss before parting.